FisheyJay/Chronic-Disability-Scoring-for-Member-Outreach/README.md

 	This is a Chronic Disability Scoring System that is designed to identify the sickest or most ill members of the health plan for Proactive Outreach purposes.
-A Senior Business Analyst in an Actuarial Department business-side (outside I.T.) had created a process like in MS Access which was terribly inefficient, painfully slow, taking two days to produce the information he needed.
+A Senior Business Analyst in an Actuarial Department, business-side (i.e., outside I.T.) had created a process to achieve same results in MS Access which was terribly inefficient, & painfully slow, taking two days to produce the information he required.

 	I created this process in it's entirety in the Oracle Data Warehouse for him, having gathered his requirements over many sessions and